-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to:

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy

-The listed services will continue to be covered at the cost-sharing amounts shown in the benefits chart for the specific service.
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts, and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy The listed services will continue to be covered at the cost-sharing amounts shown in the benefits chart for the specific service.
 For Medicare-covered medical supplies including cast and splints, you pay the applicable cost-sharing amount where the specific service is provided.
-For example, if these medical supplies were used during a visit to an emergency room, then they would be included as part of the emergency room cost-sharing amount.
+For example, if these medical supplies were used during a visit to an emergency room, then they would be included as part of the emergency room cost- sharing amount.

-Meals Benefit (Supplemental)

-After your inpatient stay in either the hospital or a skilled nursing facility, each COVID-19 positive diagnosis, or each Care Management meal referral for homebound members engaged in a Care Management program, you are eligible to receive 2 meals per day for 14 days at no extra cost to you.
-Meal program limited to 6 events per calendar year.

-For questions about this benefit, please call Customer Service.
+Services that are covered for you What you must pay when you get these services Meals Benefit (Supplemental) After your inpatient stay in either the hospital or a skilled nursing facility, each COVID-19 positive diagnosis, or each Care Management meal referral for homebound members engaged in a Care Management program, you are eligible to receive 2 meals per day for 14 days at no extra cost to you.
+Meal program limited to 6 times per calendar year.
+For questions about this benefit, please call Customer Service (phone numbers are printed on the back cover of this document).
 You pay nothing for covered meals up to the maximum benefit.

-Medical nutrition therapy

-This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
+Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.

-A physician must prescribe these services and renew their referral yearly is needed into the next calendar year.

-There is no coinsurance or copayment for members eligible for Medicare-covered medical nutrition therapy services.
+A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
 If additional services are provided, cost sharing may apply.
-Please see "Physician/Practitioner services" or the benefit listing for the service received

-Medicare Diabetes Prevention Program (MDPP)

-MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+Please see "Physician/Practitioner services" or the benefit listing for the service received Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.

-There is no coinsurance or copayment for the MDPP benefit.
+There is no coinsurance, copayment, or deductible for the MDPP benefit.

-Medicare Part B prescription drugs

-These drugs are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include:

-- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) - Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan

-20% of the cost for Medicare Part B chemotherapy drugs and other Part B drugs.

-If additional services are provided, cost sharing may apply.
-Please see "Physician/Practitioner services" or the benefit listing for the service received.

-Diabetic medication, such as insulin, injected by syringe is typically covered by your Part